Flocking transition in phoretically interacting active particles with pinning disorder: Results

 Another interesting parameter to study is the polar pair correlation function $g(r, \varphi)$ \cite{zhang2021active, subramaniam2025minimal}, which explicitly incorporates the orientational dependence of the particles.
 This is a related quantity to the radial distribution function $g(r)$ to differentiate between spatial structures of different flocks.
-The angle $\varphi$ defines the relative orientation between two colloids, and is defined as $\cos (\varphi_{ij}) = \mathbf{e}_{i} \cdot \hat{\mathbf r}_{ij}$, where $\hat{\mathbf r}_{ij}=(\mathbf r_{j} - {\mathbf r}_{j})/| \mathbf r_{j} - {\mathbf r}_{j}|$ (between the orientation of the reference colloid and the line passing the centers of both colloids in the pair).
+The angle $\varphi$ defines the relative orientation between two colloids, and is defined as $\cos (\varphi_{ij}) = \mathbf{e}_{i} \cdot \hat{\mathbf r}_{ij}$, where $\hat{\mathbf r}_{ij}=(\mathbf r_{j} - {\mathbf r}_{j})/| \mathbf r_{j} - {\mathbf r}_{j}|$ (where $\varphi_{ij}$ denotes the angle between the orientation of the reference colloid ($i$) and the line connecting the centers of the two colloids in the pair ($i$ and $j$)).
 In Fig.\ref{fig:pis6GR}(c), and (d), $g(r, \varphi)$ is presented with the pinning fraction $n_p=0$ and $n_p=0.01$ respectively, for a system of total $N=4000$ particles.
-In the unpinned case ($n_p=0$), a well-defined crystalline structure (referred to as a crystalline flock) is observed, characterized by sharp and intense positional correlations.
+In the unpinned case ($n_p=0$), a well-defined crystalline structure of finite size (referred to as a crystallite flock) is observed, characterized by sharp and intense positional correlations.
 In contrast, the introduction of a small pinning fraction ($n_p=0.01$) leads to a transition toward a disordered, liquid-like phase, where the correlations are spatially more diffuse.
-For the crystalline flock, the intensity—corresponding to the probability of finding a particle at well-localized hexagonal lattice sites—is significantly higher compared to the liquid flock, which exhibits reduced intensity and broader spatial distribution.
-These observations are consistent with the radial distribution $g(r)$ (shown in Fig.\ref{fig:pis6GR}(b)) reinforcing that even a small degree of pinning can induce a pronounced transition from a spatially ordered crystalline state to a liquid-like phase. \\
+For the crystallite flock, the intensity—corresponding to the probability of finding a particle at well-localized hexagonal lattice sites—is significantly higher compared to the liquid flock, which exhibits reduced intensity and broader spatial distribution.
+These observations are consistent with the radial distribution $g(r)$ (shown in Fig.\ref{fig:pis6GR}(b)) reinforcing that even a small degree of pinning can induce a pronounced transition from a spatially ordered crystallite state to a liquid-like phase.\\